eduardosantoshf/user-statistics/README.md

 * Through its own group (option **-g**)
 * Through a regular expression that is verified with the users name (option **-u**)

-The period selection is made by specifying the start date of the session from which the sessions are to be considered (option **-s**) and the session start date from which sessions should not be considered (option **-e**)
+The period selection is made by specifying the start date of the session from which the sessions are to be considered (option **-s**) and the session start date from which sessions should not be considered (option **-e**).

 The display is sorted in ascending order of the username, but it can also appear sorted in other ways:
 * Descending order (option **-r**)